o365hq/o365hq.com/content/blog/Are you ready for Windows 7 End of Life Learn how to prepare for it.md

 extended support running till 14 January 2020.
 After that, Microsoft will no longer provide any assistance for PCs with Windows 7.
-You can still run Windows 7, but your computers will be open to various cyberattacks and security hazards when support stops.
+You can still run Windows 7, but your computers will be open to various cyber attacks and security hazards when support stops.
 It is possible to stay safe on Windows 7 and acquire Extended Security Updates (ESU).
 It\`s a good solution to keep your hardware safe and invulnerable for some time.